 Council offers and supports a diversity of waste education services and resources for its local schools.
 They help meet the learning objectives of the NSW syllabus for the Australian Curriculum Science and Technology K–6 and the Early Years Learning Framework and include:

-Waste and recycling talks are provided by Council to educate students about waste and the environment, waste reduction and recycling.
-For more information, or to arrange a waste talk or workshop for your school, contact Council using the enquiry form below.
+Waste and recycling talks are provided by Cleanaway Centre for Sustainability on behalf of Council to educate students about waste and the environment, waste reduction and recycling.
+For more information, or to arrange a waste talk or workshop for your school, contact Council using the enquiry form.

 Enquire about FREE used bins for your school.